ConorWeldon/ConorWeldon/README.md

 <br></br>
 Beyond their work at Microsoft, I am a dedicated student who is always seeking new challenges and opportunities for growth.
 With a keen interest in the field of artificial intelligence and robotics, I plan to pursue a doctorate or PhD in these fields to deepen my knowledge and make meaningful contributions to the industry.
 <br></br>
 In summary, I, Conor Weldon, am a highly motivated and accomplished computer science student and professional who is making a name for themselves in the industry.
-With a strong technical background and a passion for innovation, I am poised for continued success in their career and academic pursuits.</h3>
+With a strong technical background and a passion for innovation, I am poised for continued success in their career and academic pursuits.
 <br></br>
 My latest large project has been my thesis, for this I focused on facial expression recognition using machine learning techniques.
 I developed a novel approach for detecting emotions based on the orientation of eyebrows, mouth, nose, eyes and wrinkles in facial images.
 By utilizing popular Python libraries like OpenCV, Pandas, and Scikit-learn, I processed the data, trained machine learning models, and evaluated their performance.
-The results showcased promising outcomes, highlighting the effectiveness of the developed method and contributing to the field of facial expression recognition.
+The results showcased promising outcomes, highlighting the effectiveness of the developed method and contributing to the field of facial expression recognition.</h3>

 <br></br>
 <br></br>